 There are many good birdwatching locations throughout Hong Kong.

-Note that birding in HK is best from around early October to late April.
+Note that birding in HK is best from around mid September to early May.
 In summer, birds are relatively sparse, and the heat and humidity quickly sap energy (if you wish to try watching birds at this season, it may be best to include at least one high location, such as Tai Mo Shan, where the temperature should be a little lower).

 If you’re a first-time visitor to HK who’d like to spend a day birdwatching here, the best itinerary would include Mai Po Marshes Nature Reserve, along with Tai Po Kau Nature Reserve and, perhaps, Long Valley.
-And if you’re here in spring, especially, Po Toi Island is well worth a try for migrants.
+And if you’re here in spring, especially, Po Toi Island and Lantau island are well worth a try for migrants.

 Mai Po Marshes Nature Reserve is Hong Kong’s premier birding locality; I’ve covered it in Birding at Mai Po Marshes on this site.